z-amirkhosravi/Quaternions/README.md

 I'm especially interested in computing values of the form
 $$E_{\nu}(L)= \sum_{x \in L} G_{\nu}(x)$$
 where $x$ varies over a lattice $L$ of rank $4$ embedded in quaternion space.
-These are quaternionic analogues sof complex _Eisenstein series_ which are a type of modular form.
+These are quaternionic analogues of complex _Eisenstein series_ which are a type of modular form.
 It would be interesting to check numerically whether the real components of $E_{\nu}(L)$ have any significant algebraic properties when the lattice $L$ has an arithmetic origin.
 To do this, one has to compute $E_{\nu}(L)$ to many significant digits, and at the moment this just takes too long.

 # Implementation